rubenwardy/minetest_modding_book/chapters/node_drawtypes.md

 ### FlowingLiquid

-See default:water_flowing in the default mod in minetest_game, it is mostly the same as the above example
+See default:water_flowing in the default mod in minetest_game, it is mostly the same as the above example.

 ## Glasslike